Skip to Content

 When planning my own trips to Paris, I’ve tried to get Paris souvenir ideas beforehand by googling the best/top Paris souvenirs.
 But I kept seeing the same rehashed lists, probably all copying from each other, and it never appeared that the writer actually brought any of their “recommended” Paris souvenirs and gifts home.

-So in this post I sought to reach beyond those trite souvenir lists, and come up with a more comprehensive Parisian souvenir and gift shopping guide, compiled by my own experiences we well as those of friends, family and readers.
+So in this post I sought to reach beyond those trite souvenir lists, and come up with a more comprehensive Parisian souvenir and gift shopping guide, compiled by my own experiences as well as those of friends, family and readers.

 While these souvenirs are not all Paris specific (some items come from other parts of France) they can all be easily found in Paris.
 Some of the Parisian souvenirs ideas are edible, some are costly, some are absolutely free– I tried to cover the full range, including gift ideas from Paris.